dmuth/dns-tool/README.md

 ## TODO List

-- BUG: Doing a query for `foobar` returns a payload with a different offset.
 - Make this run in Python 3 like a civilized application.
-- Put this entire app into a Pip package
+- Put this entire app into a Pip package (can I fetch with Git?)
 - Handle RDNS queries/responses
 - Unit testing for parsing functions
 - Docker container to run a custom DNS server